Back to articles

 • Muscle growth: a two-sided mechanism

-• Growth controlled by its protein intake
+• Growth driven by protein intake

 How many grams of protein per day?